NeuShore/docs.neushore.dev/docs/setup/hosting/pterodactyl.md

 ---

 [Pterodactyl Panel](https://pterodactyl.io/) is a server management panel that is used by many hosting providers.
-If you are using a Hosting Provider, you should take a look at our [Using a Hosting Provider](/hosting/provider) page.
-This page only covers instructions for **self-hosted** Pterodactyl instances.
+If you are using a Hosting Provider, you should take a look at our Using a Hosting Provider below.
+This only covers instructions for **self-hosted** Pterodactyl instances.

 ## Using Pterodactyl